dxsooo/ShortVideoCrawl/README.md

 # xigua, with highest resolution and size smaller than 16MB, duration smaller than 5 min
 scrapy crawl ixigua -a query='蔡徐坤' -a count=50

-# xinpianchang, with highest resolution but can only get a fixed number of video
+# xinpianchang, with highest resolution and duration smaller than 5 min but can only get a fixed number of video
-scrapy crawl ixigua -a query='蔡徐坤'
+scrapy crawl xinpianchang -a query='蔡徐坤'

 # haokan, with highest resolution
 # scrapy crawl haokan -a query='蔡徐坤' -a count=50